Elias Díaz Player Props: Rockies vs. Diamondbacks

 Elias Díaz At The Plate

-- He ranks fourth in batting average, 16th in on base percentage, and 21st in slugging among the qualified hitters in baseball.
+- Among qualifying hitters in MLB play, he ranks fourth in batting average, 16th in on-base percentage, and 28th in slugging.

-- He has hit a long ball in 13.0% of his games this season, and 3.4% of his trips to the plate.
+- He has hit a home run in six games this year (12.8%), homering in 3.3% of his trips to the plate.

-- He has scored in 18 games this season (39.1%), including multiple runs in three games.
+- He has scored in 38.3% of his games this year, with more than one run scored in 6.4%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.